NicholasSperry/RetinaSmartCamera/timelog.md

 ### 8th December 2020
 * *1.5 hours* Meeting with project supervisor
 * *1.5 hours* Fixed the Cortical UNet output.
 Input and output are now the same size

+### 9th December 2020
+* *1.5 hours* Training retinal image to fixation crop UNet model, some issues with images